 Note: Students completing Unit 1 & 2 Applied Computing can enrol in either Unit 3 & 4 Applied Computing -Data Analytics or Unit 3 & 4 Applied Computing - Software Development the following year.
-Availability of subjects is dependent on sufficient demand.

 Applied Computing

 In this unit students are introduced to the stages of the problem-solving methodology.
 Students focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations, and the use of programming languages to develop working software solutions.